Grandma Denny’s Homemade Ranch Dip

-This recipe has been added to a new category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!
+This recipe has been added to a category called Weekend Food Prep where you’ll find recipes you can prep or cook on the weekend and eat during the week!

-- 1 cup full-fat sour cream (I like Daisy sour cream)
+- 1 cup sour cream (see notes)

-- 1 cup full-fat mayo
+- 1 cup mayo (see notes)

 - 1 tsp. grated onion